ckopec-dev/Algorithms/Python/AdaBoost.md

 # AdaBoost Algorithm Example in Python

-Here's a complete implementation of the AdaBoost algorithm from scratch in Python:
+Here's a complete implementation of the AdaBoost algorithm from scratch using Python:

 ```python
 import numpy as np